TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 <div class="lesson-content__panel" markdown="1">

 <div class="lesson-note" markdown="1">
-**Note for WSL users**: You will have to use the `wget` command along with the link given in the `Download files` section in order to have the zip file in your WSL installation (`wget https://swcarpentry.github.io/shell-novice/data/shell-lesson-data.zip`).
+**Note for WSL2 users**: You will have to use the `wget` command along with the link given in the `Download files` section in order to have the zip file in your WSL2 installation (`wget https://swcarpentry.github.io/shell-novice/data/shell-lesson-data.zip`).
 You will also have to install unzip by using the command `sudo apt install unzip` and then `unzip shell-lesson-data.zip` to unzip the file.
 Keep in mind that throughout the course linked in the first step below, your terminal output may look slightly different to what is shown in the lessons.
 Anytime the course asks you to go to the Desktop, you will instead be going to the home directory which can be done by using the cd command (`cd ~`).
 </div>

 <div class="lesson-note lesson-note--warning" markdown=1>